TeamLucille/AstroDocs-Api/README.md

 PROJECT REQUIREMENTS
 ---------------------
 - Host on your public Github page, not Github  Enterprise.
-- Deploy client application on GH pages
+- Deploy client application on GitHub Pages.
 - Deploy server application on Heroku.
 - Making frequent, cohesive commits dating  back to the first day of the project week.
 - 1 commit on the first day of project week on both repos.